Korakk/angular-learning/ng6/README.md

     You can do it in a shorter way --> ``` ng g c [name]```

 Modify index html to modify general html(app one), and add a div and inside the component you wanna create/use.
 Using selector as a tag.

+#router link
+used to direct user to diferent routes

+#material.io
+Gives u the html u want of icons.
+#CSS
+##grid-template-columns
+first parameter is the first part of the sidebar and the second part is the second parameter.

+Ordre, primer el css general + add imports to general html and build specific component html structure, després el concret.